Sennen (band)

-Sennen are an English alternative rock band from London.
-Formed in Norwich, England, in 2002, the current line-up consists of Larry Holmes (guitar, keys and vocals), Rich Kelleway (guitar and vocals), James Brown (drums and keys) and Tim Kelleway (bass).
+Sennen are an English alternative rock band from London, originally from Norwich.
+They consist of Larry Holmes (guitar, keys and vocals), Rich Kelleway (guitar and vocals), James Brown (drums and keys) and Tim Kelleway (bass).
 The band's uncorrupted, oddly schizophrenic style has won them a loyal following across the world, and seen their music appear on hit US TV dramas such as True Blood and One Tree Hill.
 The band are named after the Ride song "Sennen", originally released on the Today Forever EP.

 History

-Sennen's first record Widows, a 7-track mini-album, was released in late 2005 on the Hungry Audio label to critical acclaim and featured in Drowned In Sound's Top 50 Albums of 2005 where it was described as "a remarkably assured debut".
+Sennen's first record Widows, a seven track mini-album, was released in late 2005 on the Hungry Audio label to critical acclaim and featured in Drowned In Sound's Top 50 Albums of 2005 where it was described as "a remarkably assured debut".
 In December 2005, American webzine Somewhere Cold ranked Widows No. 6 on their 2005 Somewhere Cold Awards Hall of Fame list.
 A largely instrumental and predominantly post-rock record, Widows displayed plenty of Sennen's early influences - ethereal soundscapes and dark atmospheric guitars building to the kind of epic crescendos produced by My Bloody Valentine, Mogwai and Spiritualized.